Pregnancy Calculator — Calculate Your Due Date

 Weeks 13 – 26

-Called the "honeymoon phase" because nausea fades and energy returns.
-You'll start feeling your baby's first movements — an unforgettable moment!
+Called the "honeymoon trimester" — nausea subsides and energy returns.
+You'll feel your baby's first movements — an unforgettable moment.

 Weeks 13–26 details →